-Dr. Goudsmir.
-Not until the very end, which was much too late, was there a little bit of coordination, and only a very little.
+Senator MILLIKIN.
+In other words, a number of groups of scienthere a little bit of coordination, and only a very little.
+The CHAIRMAN.

-The Chairman.
 Doctor, you tell us that work had not gotten along very far.
 Now, we didn't know that until after the war, until you could get in there and make an evaluation.